 For medications, statins are the best cholesterol-lowering drugs.
 They include:

 These drugs are very effective for lowering LDL cholesterol levels.
 However, they may increase blood glucose levels in some people, especially when taken in high doses.
 They may also increase the risk for developing type 2 diabetes in people who have risk factors.
 Still, statin drugs are considered generally safe.
 If one statin drug does not work or has side effects, the doctor may recommend switching to a different statin.

 The primary safety concern with statins has involved myopathy, an uncommon condition that can cause muscle damage and, in some cases, muscle and joint pain.
 A specific myopathy called rhabdomyolysis can lead to kidney failure.
 People with diabetes and risk factors for myopathy should be monitored for muscle symptoms.

-Patients with severe diabetic retinopathy or macular edema (swelling of the retina) should be sure to see an eye specialist who is experienced in the management and treatment of diabetic retinopathy.
+People with severe diabetic retinopathy or macular edema (swelling of the retina) should be sure to see an eye specialist who is experienced in the management and treatment of diabetic retinopathy.
 Once damage to the eye develops, laser or photocoagulation eye surgery may be needed.
-Laser surgery can help reduce vision loss in high-risk patients.
+Laser surgery can help reduce vision loss in high-risk people.
 Drug therapy with anti-vascular endothelial growth factor (VEGF) is also recommended for treatment of diabetic macular edema.